PneumaCult™ Culture Media for Airway Epithelial Cells

 Learn how to expand and differentiate primary HBECs into a pseudostratified mucociliary epithelium using air-liquid interface cultures.

 Obtaining truly differentiated ALI cultures with optimal morphology and functional readouts can be challenging with primary cells.
 However, they are crucial for enabling physiologically relevant respiratory research.
 Explore whether or not your airway cultures truly model the human airway.

-Expansion of human bronchial epithelial cells (HBECs) in submerged culture is performed with PneumaCult™-Ex Plus or PneumaCult™-Ex.
-During the early “Expansion Phase” of the ALI culture procedure, PneumaCult™-Ex Plus or PneumaCult™-Ex is applied to the apical and basal chambers.
-Upon reaching confluence, the culture is air-lifted by removing the culture medium from both chambers, and adding PneumaCult™-ALI to the basal chamber only.
-Differentiation into a pseudostratified mucociliary epithelium is obtained following 21-28 days of incubation and can be maintained for more than one year.
+HBECs or HSAECs are first expanded in submerged culture using PneumaCult™-Ex Plus Medium or PneumaCult™-Ex Medium.
+In the “Expansion Phase” of the ALI culture procedure, PneumaCult™-Ex Plus Medium or PneumaCult™-Ex Medium is applied to the apical and basal chambers.
+Upon reaching confluence, the culture is air-lifted by removing the culture medium from both chambers, and adding PneumaCult™-ALI Medium or PneumaCult™-ALI-S Medium to the basal chamber only.
+Differentiation into a pseudostratified (large airway) or cuboidal (small airway) mucociliary epithelium is obtained following 21 - 28 days of incubation and can be maintained for more than one year.